baloise/ws-itsec_owasp/HowTo.md

 ```
 If you feel like "update" at a later point, simply run: `git pull upstream master && git push origin master`

-#### Modify, observe changes and presenting GitPitch
+#### HowTo GitPitch
 You can use your own server with GitPitch / revealJS which brings many advantages.
 HowTo [see here](https://github.com/gitpitch/gitpitch/wiki/Server-Deploy-Instructions) or do some googling.
-However, here I am only going to explain how to use GitPitch Free.
+However, here I am only going to explain how to use the GitPitch service (free-edition).

 A pitch mainly consist of three files + resources:
  - PITCHME.md -> Here is the actual pitch written, in markdown.
 [GitPitch syntax](https://gitpitch.com/docs/getting-started/delimiters/)